ChidambaraRaju/RAG-from-scratch-with-langchain-and-langgraph/README.md

     * `1_Agentic_RAG.ipynb`: Building an agent that can intelligently choose the correct retrieval tool from multiple options based on the user's query.
     * `1_Corrective_RAG.ipynb`: Creating an advanced, self-correcting agent that can grade the relevance of retrieved documents and fall back to web search if its initial retrieval fails.

+### Section 9: RAG Evaluation
+Building a RAG system is only half the battle.
+How do you know if it's actually working well, and how can you measure improvements?
+This final section covers the critical process of RAG evaluation.
+You will learn how to create test datasets and use automated, LLM-powered evaluators to measure the performance of your application on key metrics.

+* **Notebooks**:
+    * `1_RAG_Evaluation.ipynb`: Learn to use **LangSmith** to create evaluation datasets.
+Implement the **"LLM-as-a-Judge"** pattern to automatically score your RAG pipeline's performance on **correctness, relevance, groundedness,** and **retrieval relevance**.
 ---

 ## 🚀 Getting Started